tgrecojr/agentrunner/docs/05-validation.md

 - Documentation complete

 ### Future Enhancements
-When the system is stable and running in production, consider adding:
+When the system is stable and running in production, advanced monitoring and observability can be added.
+See **[06-future-considerations.md](./06-future-considerations.md)** for complete specifications of deferred features:
-- Prometheus for metrics collection
+- MonitoringCollector component with Prometheus metrics
-- Grafana for visualization dashboards
+- Grafana visualization dashboards and alert rules
-- Alerting rules and notifications
+- Docker Compose integration with exporters
-- Log aggregation platform (ELK, Loki)
+- Migration path and implementation timeline (5-6 weeks)
-- Distributed tracing system (Jaeger, Zipkin)
+- Alternative monitoring solutions (Datadog, New Relic, ELK, Loki)

 ---